Learn how to grow nemesia, growing nemesia is super easy. It blooms quickly after planting and display colorful beautiful flowers.

 Nemesia strumosa — It has different colored flowers, relatively large, a popular variety.

-Nemesia versicolor (multicolored) – The highest of all the cultivated species, reaches height of about 35-50 cm.
+Nemesia versicolor (multicolored) – The highest of all the cultivated species, reaches a height of about 35-50 cm.

 It has slightly larger and beautiful flowers and blooms very profusely.